GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 This document contains an informal log of design and implementation decisions for this project, the "Simple Robot Simulator."

+## October 20, 2018-A JMJ Thoughts on simulating Linear OpModes
+Since linear `OpModes` block during the call to `runOpMode`, they have to run in their own thread in Processing, and MUST NOT call any Processing animation functions.

+Plan:
+- Add static abstract class `OpMode`.
+Robot tasks, formally inheriting from `DriveTaskInterface`, will now extend `OpMode` instead. `OpMode` has the following two methods in addition to the ones from `DriveTaskInterface`:
+- `boolean isLinear()` - if the task to run as linear
+- `void runOpMode()` that is called in a separate thread If it is a linear task, we will not call its `init`, `deinit`, `start`, `stop` and `loop` methods.
+`OpMode` is an abstract class instead of an interface because default interface methods is a Java 8 feature, not supported in Processing.
+Besides it could allow for simulation of more aspects of the FTC/FRC SDK down the road.
+It is a static class to help ensure that Processing methods do not creep into op mode code, making it harder to port back to real robot code.

 ## October 14, 2018-A JMJ  Beginning to add random perturbations to the system.
 The *main* purpose of perturbations is to make simulation of control algorithms (such as PID applied to drive in a certain direction and distance) more realistic by